deemisofficial/Valuation_Velocity_Tracking_the_Explosive_Growth_of_Unicorn_Startups/README.md

 - SHAP summary plots reveal top features influencing unicorn valuation predictions.
 - This helps stakeholders understand **why** the model makes certain predictions.

-> 🔬 Example insight: Companies from USA, with higher number of investors, and in specific sectors had the most influence on valuation.
+> 🔬 Example insight: Companies from the USA, with a higher number of investors, and in specific sectors, had the most influence on valuation.

 ---